ENCCS/julia-for-hpc/content/index.rst

 A recent talk given by Kristoffer Carlsson, developer at Julia Computing in Sweden, gives an `excellent overview on using Julia for HPC <https://www.youtube.com/watch?v=bXHe7Kj3Xxg>`__.

+`This repository <https://github.com/carstenbauer/JuliaHLRS22>`__ is from the Julia for High Performance Computing Course @ HLRS developed by Carsten Bauer.

 Credits
 -------